fuzzygroup/blog/_posts/2019-11-13-making-a-streamlit-machine-learning-app-into-a-systemd-service.md

 * ansible installed locally

 The real goal here is actually to make it so anyone on our team can deploy this.
 And that means that we need a web based user interface that can be wrapped around the Ansible scripting.
 In my next bit of writing on this topic, I'll walk thru Jenkins and how to do all that.

+**Note**: This ended up being considerably more tricky than is addressed above.
+My email is fuzzygroup at gmail.com and you are welcome to reach out to me if you want clarification.
+I spent a lot of time writing this up and I can't put more time into it right now but if anyone really needs this, I'll make it a priority.